BloodRayne: Betrayal: Plot

-Rayne has to battle and feed in a brand new hack ‘n slash adventure.
-Slay ghastly enemies as Rayne, the dhampir with superhuman strength, speed, and agility, recruited by the vampire hunting Brimstone Society for one last mission.
-The target is a lavish, yet sinister ball in a secluded castle with plenty of dark and gruesome surprises.
-With the help of a mysterious friend and members of Brimstone, Rayne must infiltrate the manor, take out the fiendish horde, and stop an evil master plot once and for all.
+Rayne, a dhampir, is recruited by the vampire hunting Brimstone Society to infiltrate a ball with the help of a mysterious friend.

 Development and release

 Fresh Bites

-Announced at Limited Run Games’ E3 2021 show, this version of the game has updated 4K visuals, improved difficulty, and now fully voiced with Laura Bailey and Troy Baker reprising their roles as Rayne and Kagan respectively alongside more from the likes of Todd Haberkorn and Patrick Seitz to “bring new life to the original written dialog.”
+Announced at Limited Run Games' E3 2021 show, BloodRayne: Betrayal – Fresh Bites has updated 4K visuals, improved difficulty, and now fully voiced with Laura Bailey and Troy Baker reprising their roles as Rayne and Kagan respectively alongside more from the likes of Todd Haberkorn and Patrick Seitz to "bring new life to the original written dialog."

 Reception

 The PS3 and Xbox 360 versions received "average" reviews, according to the review aggregation website Metacritic.
 Whereas some reviewers, such as those writing for Joystiq and IGN, praised the challenge of it, others, such as GameSpot, felt it was too frustrating.
-Jim Sterling, who at the time was a reviews editor for Destructoid, went so far as putting it on their top 10 worst games of 2011 for its terrible controls and handling and obscene number of enemies thrown at the player.
+James Stephanie Sterling, who at the time was a reviews editor for Destructoid, went so far as putting it on their top 10 worst games of 2011 for its terrible controls and handling and obscene number of enemies thrown at the player.

 411Mania gave the PS3 version 8.5 out of ten and called it "a fantastic experience that old-school gamers shouldn't pass up".
 However, The Digital Fix gave the same console version 6 out of 10 and said it "will appeal to a particular kind of gaming masochist [...]
 For the rest of us, the imprecise controls, frequent deaths and lack of a difficulty selector make this an experience just too frustrating to be enjoyable".
-Metro gave the Xbox 360 version five out of ten: "Never has so promising a game been ruined by such a perversely high difficultly level, which is a crying shame given the gorgeous 2D art".
+Metro gave the Xbox 360 version five out of ten: "Never has so promising a game been ruined by such a perversely high difficulty level, which is a crying shame given the gorgeous 2D art".

+Fresh Bites was given 6 out of 10.